satiracode/owasp-junior-appsec/Secure Coding Principles ENG.md

 We divide validation into 2 types: syntax validation and semantic validation.
 **Syntax** validation implies that the data matches the format that we expect.
 For example, validating that the value entered is a number, e-mail address corresponds to a standard format, or the date is in the correct format (e.g. `YYYY-MM-DD`).
 **Semantic** validation, on the other hand, checks that the data is semantically correct.
-This can include checking that the date of birth is not a later than current one, that the age is within a reasonable range (e.g. 0 to 150 years old), or that the transaction amount does not exceed the balance available to the account, etc.
+This can include checking that the date of birth is not a later than current one, that the age is within a reasonable range (e.g. 0 to 150 years old), or in another field, that the transaction amount does not exceed the balance available to the account.

 I'm sure most of you have heard about attack methods such as SQL, NoSQL, XSS, CMD, LDAP, and similar injections.
-But despite the fact of everyone knowing about them, the **Injection** vulnerability type is still at the leading positions in most applications, according to the **OWASP TOP 10**.
-So what exactly wrong then?
+Despite the fact of everyone knowing about them, the **Injection** vulnerability type is still at the leading positions in most applications, according to the **OWASP Top 10**.
+Why is this?

-The problem is that developers often underestimate the complexities of security and rely on out-of-date security practices.
-High paces of development, business side pressures, and limited resources cause teams to focus on functionality and deadline over security.
+The problem is that developers often underestimate the complexities of security, do not consult with security as they design software, or at best rely on out-of-date security practices.
+Fast pace of development, business side pressures, and limited resources cause teams to focus on functionality and deadline over security.
 Many organizations also rely on WAF to create the illusion of total security against attacks, when in reality WAF is **addition** to other security practices.
 So let's say that, if Morpheus offered them a pill, they would choose the red one.

-So let's refresh our memory, and look at the top application vulnerabilities caused by missing or incorrect data validation, and determine the most effective methods to mitigate them:
+Let's refresh our memory, and look at the top application vulnerabilities caused by missing or incorrect input validation, and determine the most effective methods to mitigate them:

 ### SQL Injection

-SQL Injection is the most popular type of injection attack that both rookies and security experts can think of.
-The attack is successful if data is “injected” via user input in a way that modifies the final SQL syntax that is executed in the database.
+SQL Injection is a type of injection attack that both rookies and security experts rank as the most likely.
+The attack is successful if SQL syntax data is “injected” via user input in a way that is read, modified, and executed in the database.
-I don't want to talk too much about stuff you probably already know, but let's run through some examples:

-Basic example of a very bad code:
+Basic examples of SQL injection in action:

 ```java
 String query = "SELECT * FROM users WHERE username = '" + username + "' AND password = '" + password + "'";